 Computer microphone or regular telephone for Webinar or Live Office Hours participation

-Latest version of Mozilla Firefox, Microsoft Internet Explorer, Google Chrome, or Apple Safari
+Latest version of Mozilla Firefox, Microsoft Edge, Google Chrome, or Apple Safari

 1) Satellite, cellular 3G/4G cards, mesh wide area networks, and other similar “non-copper” or non WI-FI connections, while appearing to be high speed, will likely experience performance issues in this course.
 We do not recommend this type of Internet connection.